openlegend/core-rules/core/SRD.md

 -   **Power Level 2** - The target's speed is increased by 10'.

--   **Power Level 4** - The target's speed is increased by 15', and it gains +2 to Resilience.
+-   **Power Level 4** - The target's speed is increased by 15', and it gains +2 to Guard.

--   **Power Level 6** - The target's speed is increased by 20', and it gains +3 to Resilience.
+-   **Power Level 6** - The target's speed is increased by 20', and it gains +3 to Guard.
 Additionally, the target can make one extra major action on each of its turns.
 If the action requires a roll, it suffers disadvantage 2.

--   **Power Level 8** - The target's speed is increased by 30', and it gains +4 to Resilience.
+-   **Power Level 8** - The target's speed is increased by 30', and it gains +4 to Guard.
 Additionally, the target can make up to two extra major actions on each of its turns.
 If the target takes one extra action, it suffers disadvantage 2 if it requires a roll.
 If the target takes two extra actions, both of these actions suffer disadvantage 4 if they require a roll.

 ## Heal